Obesity in Children and Teens

 - Be a role model.
 Parents who eat healthy foods and are physically active set an example.
 Their child is more likely to do the same.

 - Encourage physical activity.
-Children should get at least 60 minutes of physical activity each day.
+Children ages 3 to 5 should be active throughout the day.
+Children and teens ages 6 to 17 should get at least 60 minutes of physical activity each day.

 - Have healthy snacks on hand.
 Keep the refrigerator stocked with fat-free or low-fat milk instead of soft drinks.
 Offer fresh fruit and vegetables instead of snacks high in sugar and fat.

 - Drink more water.
-Encourage teens to have water instead of drinks with added sugar.
+Encourage children and teens to have water instead of drinks with added sugar.
 Limit your child’s intake of soft drinks, sports drinks, and fruit juice drinks.

 - Get enough sleep.
-Encourage teens to get more sleep every night.
+Encourage children and teens to get more sleep every night.
+Follow a regular bedtime routine.
 Earlier bedtimes have been found to decrease rates of obesity.

 - Obesity is a long-term disease.
 It’s when a teen has too much body fat.